-2. Delete – Do It – Delegate – Defer It!
+2. Delete – Do It – Delegate – Defer It

 3. Respond to Repetitive Emails Using Templates

-The quicker you respond to an email, the quicker it's gone from your inbox.
-But do you sometimes wonder why you keep writing the same types of emails over and over again?
-There is a solution, and it’s a simple one: use template responses.
-Gmail offers a feature called Canned responses.
-This is limited to just inserting plain text.
-But there is a better way...
+The more quickly you respond to an email, the faster it disappears from your inbox.
+But do you sometimes wonder why you keep writing the same emails over and over?
+You’re not alone, and there is a simple solution: use template responses.
+Gmail offers a feature called “canned responses.”
+This is limited to inserting plain text, however, Gmelius offers a powerful alternative called Smart Email Templates.

 4. Use Filters and Share Gmail Labels

-You can follow this guide on how to use shared Gmail labels.
+Follow this guide on how to use shared Gmail labels.